thefunkygibbon/eafm-enhanced/README.md

 The original integration can struggle with "Station Shadowing."
 If two stations share the same name (e.g., "The Weir"), the original integration often only displays one, or fails to list the second.

 * **The EAFM2 Solution:** We use unique RLOI IDs and Catchment names in the selection process.
 This ensures that every single gauge in the UK is selectable, even if there are 10 others with the same name.
+Needless to say that this also makes it much easier to find the station which you are looking for.

 ### 2. 🚦 Automated "River Status" Sensor